-Retention bonds are an increasingly popular alternative to the traditional approach of withholding a cash retention from interim payment, given their beneficial impact on contractor cash flow.
+Retention bonds are sometimes provided instead of the traditional approach of withholding a cash retention from interim payment, given their beneficial impact on contractor cash flow.

-When the employer agrees to make an advance payment to the contractor (e.g. to cover the acquisition of raw materials or to obtain manufacturing slots), it will often request an advance payment bond.
+When the employer agrees to make an advance payment to the contractor (e.g. to cover the acquisition of raw materials or to obtain manufacturing slots), it will often request an advance on-demand payment bond.